RocketChat/docs-old/legal/privacy.md

 Where required, we also offer to sign Standard Contractual Clauses approved by the European Commission to guarantee an adequate level of data protection or other mechanisms relevant for the Customer.

 The amount of Personal Data we process with our Cloud Offerings is limited to what the Customer and his users enter into the Service.
-In the cloud offering, we will not process the cookie or analytics data described above.
+In the cloud offering, we will not process the personalized cookie or analytics data described above.
 The purposes of processing the data are strictly limited to providing and improving the Service and in accordance with the Data Controller´s instructions.
 We never access workspace data (i.e. the actual content the customer is entering in his instance), unless the customer asks us to in form of a support request, we are bound by a valid law enforcement request or to protect our own interests, such as investigating potential abuse of the service.

 Once your usage of our cloud offering ceases, we will remove all your data, including backups, after a short grace period - or immediately, if you tell us to.